-Berlin has “Unter den Linden” as Paris has the Champs-Élyseés.
-The central historical boulevard feels as an old postcard of Berlin.
-Starts at the Brandenburg Gate until Berliner Dom, passing by the Komische Oper, Zeughaus, Bebelplatz and Staatsoper.
+Berlin has “Unter den Linden” and the central historical boulevard feels as an old postcard.
+Starts at the Brandenburg Gate and ends at Berliner Dom, passing by the Komische Oper, Zeughaus, Bebelplatz and Staatsoper.
 The name comes from the linden (lime) trees that once lined the boulevard.Continue reading “Unter den Linden ~ From Berlin with love”

 One thing I do really well is exaggerate.
 The previous weekend diary included many galleries, museums, a lot of coffee stops and masks thanks to a duo: 9th edition of Berlin Art Week and Galleries Weekend.
 This if we don’t count also the 11th Berlin Biennale for contemporary art, and all lighted up together by the Festival of Lights.
 I like Septembers.Continue reading “Art Walk Berlin”